KyoukanPT/wiki-api/README.md

 <h3>How to use this App locally (In Your Computer)</h3>
 4 - Open a new terminal tab and run the following command: <strong>mongod</strong><br>
 5 - After you successfully connect to MongoDB (Step 4), open another new terminal tab and run the following command: <strong>mongo</strong><br><br>
+6 - Test API with Postman (see further down below)

 <hr>